The Query Complexity of Local Search and Brouwer in Rounds: Local Search

-By controlling the parameter $\ell$, we get a trade-off between the {mixing time} and the {local predictability} when the total length of the walk is fixed.
-We choose $\ell = \Theta(\mathcal{Q}^{1/(d-1)}) = n^{1-2\alpha/d}$ for $k = n^{\alpha}$ in our proof, which corresponds to the max possible side length of the cube if using $\mathcal{Q}$ queries to cover its boundary.

-\paragraph{Measuring the Progress} {Good staircases} are a central concept in the proof for constant rounds.
+By controlling the parameter $\ell$, we get a trade-off between the {mixing time} and the {local predictability}.
+We choose $\ell = \Theta(\mathcal{Q}^{1/(d-1)}) = n^{1-2\alpha/d}$ for $k = n^{\alpha}$ in our proof, which corresponds to the max possible side length of the cube if using $\mathcal{Q}$ queries to cover its boundary. \paragraph{Measuring the Progress} {Good staircases} are a central concept in the proof for constant rounds.
 Roughly, the algorithm can learn the location of exactly one more connecting point in each round.
 However, such a requirement is too strong with polynomial rounds.

-Instead, we will allow the algorithm to learn more than one connecting points in some rounds, while showing that it learns no more than two connecting points in each round in expectation.
+Instead, we allow the algorithm to learn more than one connecting points in some rounds, while showing that it learns no more than two connecting points in each round in expectation.

 Using amortized analysis, we quantify the maximum possible \emph{progress} of an algorithm in each round by a constant $\Gamma$, which only depends on the random walk, not the algorithm.
 Constant $\Gamma$ could be viewed as the difficulty of the random walk, which takes both the mixing time and the local predictability into account.